 If you’re buying raw land, you’re not necessarily going to get a bad loan.
 You can improve your chances of getting a good deal if you help the lender manage risk.
 It may be possible to get longer-term loans, lower interest rates, and a smaller down payment requirement.
 Factors that help include:

-- A high credit score (above 680), showing that you’ve successfully borrowed and repaid in the past.
+- A high credit score (above 680) shows that you’ve successfully borrowed and repaid debts in the past.

-- Low debt to income ratios, indicating that you have sufficient income to make required payments.
+- Low debt-to-income ratios indicate that you have sufficient income to make required payments.

-- A small loan amount, resulting in lower payments and a property that is most likely easier to sell.
+- A small loan amount results in lower payments and a property that is most likely easier to sell.

 No Plans to Develop

 If you’re going to buy land without plans to build a home or business structure on the land, getting a loan will be more difficult.
 However, there are several options to get funding.